We always try to provide you with the best service possible. However, occasionally we may not live up to your expectations.

 By law, regulated firms, such as credit card companies, must ‘treat customers fairly’, so when they don’t, the Financial Ombudsman Service has legal power to act on your behalf and can order companies to not only pay you compensation, but to reimburse you for your time, too.

 If we’ve rejected your claim and you think we’ve dealt with it unfairly, you can contact the Financial Ombudsman Service to make a complaint and get a second opinion.
 Even if they decide you don’t have a case, it’s a free service, so you won’t be out of pocket.

-Made a complaint that we can’t resolve to your satisfaction?
+Have an ongoing dispute that we can’t resolve to your satisfaction?
 If it’s about one of our products or services you bought online, the Online Dispute Resolution (ODR) regulation may be able to help.

 The ODR platform was set up by the European Commission.
 It helps customers in the EU who have bought goods or services online from traders established in the EU and haven’t been able to get their complaint resolved.

 You can make a complaint to the ODR if you’re an EU resident and you entered into your credit card agreement with us online.
 You’ll need: